turingschool/career-development-curriculum-site/module_four/index.md

 * Week 1:
   * [Mod 4 Kickoff: Strategies for Success](/module_four/week1_kickoff)
   * [Negotiations](/module_four/negotiations)
+* Week 2: Alumni Panel
-* Week 3: Panel
+* Week 3: No PD Session
 * Week 4: [Employer Mock Interviews](/module_four/mod4_mock_interviews)
-* Week 5: Career Exploration
+* Week 5: Career Exploration Event
 * Week 6: Learn about [Mod 5](/module-5/index) post-graduate job search support

-* Weekly office hours and PD focus times with suggested action items
+* Check the cohort calendar for Weekly office hours and PD focus times with suggested action items

-**Note:** Try to schedule interviews and coffee chats during PD work time NOT during PD sessions

-The week 3 panel or guest speaker will be on one of the following topics:
-* Recent alumni experiences
-* Networking
-* Working with Recruiters
-* Career exploration

 ### Career Specialist Support, Communication, & Expectations
 Tracey and Ryan are your career supports during Mod 4 and are available Monday-Friday 9am-5pm MST.
 You can reach out to either of them to set up 1:1 using the links in their Slack bios.
 Coaching Meetings are scheduled for 30 minutes and can cover any of the following: